 summer stillness, with the unused front door at left, and a narrow split stairc 37

-Above: Summer stillness, with the unused front door at left, and a narrow split staircase that leads to the master bedroom at right.
+Above: Summer stillness, with the unused front door at left, and a narrow split staircase that leads to the primary bedroom at right.

 the single bathroom. &#8\2\20;the floors and some of the walls were linoleu 38

 Above: The single bathroom.
-“The floors and some of the walls were linoleum, covering some rot in the sill and floorboards, so we needed to address the bathroom right away,” Lafleur says.
-She and White knocked down a wall to create a bigger space, then exposed the original lath around the door and demoed and rebuilt the wall behind the sink.
+“The floors and some of the walls were linoleum, covering some rot in the sill and floorboards, so we needed to address the bathroom right away,” Katee says.
+She knocked down a wall to create a bigger space, then exposed the original lath around the door and demoed and rebuilt the wall behind the sink.

-White replaced the floor with local white oak, stained dark, and built the vanity himself out of a pine slab and cast iron brackets from Treasures and Trash Barn in Searsport.
-The sink was a five dollar find from the Habitat for Humanity Restore; Lafleur sourced the mirror and sconces from goodwill and eBay and the woven mat from Craigslist.
+The floor is local white oak, stained dark, with a vanity made out of a pine slab and cast iron brackets from Treasures and Trash Barn in Searsport.
+The sink was a $5 find from the Habitat for Humanity Restore; Katee sourced the mirror and sconces from Goodwill and eBay and the woven mat from Craigslist.

 the dark bath adds to the stark black and white contrast throughout the house.
 39

 The tile is the White Glossy 4×16 Inch Glazed Ceramic Wall Tile from Home Depot.
-The couple preserved the built-in hutch at left: originally used as a pantry, they use it for linen storage.
+The built-in hutch at left was originally a pantry, now used for linen storage.

 Above L: An animal skull looks down from the top of the split stairs.
-In the spirit of using, and not wasting, everything they grow, the hides and white-washed skulls throughout the home are from the couple’s own animals: a flock of sheep kept during the first year and a half at High Ridge Farm, and “things raised or found on past ranches and farms I’ve worked at,” Lafleur says.
+In the spirit of using, and not wasting, everything she grows, the hides and white-washed skulls throughout the home are from the couple’s own animals, and “things raised or found on past ranches and farms I’ve worked at,” Katee says.
 Above R: On the stairs: a dish of doorknobs collected from Liberty Tool, originally slated for the front door.

-upstairs: the master bedroom, where lafleur painted the floors glossy black.
-42
+upstairs: the primary bedroom, where katee painted the floors glossy black. she 42

-Lafleur found the basket at right at the Habitat for Humanity Restore in Portland; the couple keep their clothes in it, “in lieu of closet space,” they say.
+Above: Upstairs: the primary bedroom, where Katee painted the floors glossy black.
+She found the basket at right at the Habitat for Humanity Restore in Portland; it’s handy storage, “in lieu of closet space.”

 on the vanity, an animal skull amidst vintage finds.
 43